The Beach Boys: Achievements

-In 1988, the core quintet of the Wilson brothers, Love, and Jardine were inducted into the Rock and Roll Hall of Fame.
+In 1988, the original five members (the Wilson brothers, Love, and Jardine) were inducted into the Rock and Roll Hall of Fame.
 Ten years later, they were selected for the Vocal Group Hall of Fame.
-In 2004, Pet Sounds was preserved in the National Recording Registry by the Library of Congress for being "culturally, historically, and aesthetically significant."
+In 2004, Pet Sounds was preserved in the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
 Their recordings of "In My Room", "Good Vibrations", "California Girls" and the entire Pet Sounds album have been inducted into the Grammy Hall of Fame.

 The Beach Boys are one of the most influential acts of the rock era.
-In 2017, a study of AllMusic's catalog indicated the Beach Boys as the 6th most frequently cited artist influence in its database.
-For the 50th anniversary of Pet Sounds, 26 artists contributed to a Pitchfork retrospective on its influence, which included comments from members of Talking Heads, Yo La Tengo, Chairlift, and Deftones.
-The editor noted that the "wide swath of artists assembled for this feature represent but a modicum of the album's vast measure of influence.
-Its scope transcends just about all lines of age, race, and gender.
-Its impact continues to broaden with each passing generation."
-In 2021, the staff of Ultimate Classic Rock ranked the Beach Boys as the top American band of all time; the publication's editor wrote in the group's entry that "few bands ... have had a greater impact on popular music."
+In 2017, a study of AllMusic's catalog indicated the Beach Boys as the sixth most frequently cited artist influence in its database.
+In 2021, the staff of Ultimate Classic Rock ranked the Beach Boys as the top American band of all time; the publication's editor wrote in the group's entry that "few bands ... have had a greater impact on popular music".

-In 2023, a study by music psychologist Michael Bonshor suggested that two of their songs were among the happiest songs ever recorded: "Good Vibrations" and "Wouldn't It Be Nice".
-The study used a formula based on tempo, key, lyrics and musical features to rank 126 songs from a period of 50 years.